gregschmit/rest-scaffold/README.md

 # REST-Scaffold.js

 `rest-scaffold.js` is a JavaScript library for building scaffolds (tables + actions) that represent objects which are exposed by a RESTful API.

+The latest version should be available at: https://cdn.jsdelivr.net/gh/gregschmit/rest-scaffold@master/rest-scaffold.js